 It’s news to no one that negotiation can be a stressful activity, to the point that it’s easy to forget that not every aspect of the conflict is up for discussion.
-Some things should never be topics for debate.
+Some topics should never come up for debate.
 Here’s a short list of items which should not be on the table for other’s opinions or value judgements.
-Feel free to add any others you suggest in the Comments area below.

 What’s Not Up For Negotiation